-As cockapoos are medium-sized dogs, a litter of four to seven puppies can be expected and is pretty standard.
+As cockapoos are medium-sized dogs, a cockapoo litter size of four to seven puppies can be expected and is pretty standard.
 However, the first litter a female Cockapoo conceives will typically see between two and four pups.
-If a female Cockapoo gives birth to eight or more puppies in one litter, we would usually consider that a large litter.
+If a female Cockapoo gives birth to eight or more puppies in one cockapoo litter, we would usually consider that a large litter.

-We’ll also look at the Cockapoo’s heat cycle, how long the pregnancy lasts, and the role of the male dog concerning litter size.
+We’ll also look at the Cockapoo’s heat cycle, how long the pregnancy lasts, and the role of the male dog concerning cockapoo litter size.
 By the time you finish the article, you’ll have a much better understanding of a Cockapoo’s litter.

 The Largest Cockapoo Litter On Record

 - 1 The Largest Cockapoo Litter On Record